Research Foundation

 • Born as a final-year Computer Science thesis tackling speaking anxiety in everyday life.

-• Co-designed in weekly sprints with the Speech & Language Therapy Department at UCC and the stuttering community.
+• Co-designed in weekly sprints with the Speech & Language Therapy Department at UCC and people with lived experience of speech difficulty.

-• Research demoed at ACM SmartComp 2025 ("EaseTalk: An LLM-Driven Speech Practice Tool for Real-Life Scenarios").
+• Research published through IEEE ("EaseTalk: An LLM-Driven Speech Practice Tool for Real-Life Scenarios").

 • First real-world pilot launched at the South Infirmary, bringing EaseTalk to its first clinical users.